 The exercise of some or all of our outstanding warrants could significantly dilute the ownership interests of our existing stockholders.
-As of September 30, 2009, we had outstanding warrants to purchase an aggregate of 12,271,946 shares of common stock, including (i) the warrant to purchase 300,000 shares of common stock issued to the underwriter of our December 2007 issuance, (ii) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$2.00 per share issued pursuant to our January 2009 offering covered by this registration statement, (iii) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$3.00 per share issued pursuant to our January 2009 offering covered by this registration statement, (iv) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$4.00 per share issued pursuant to our January 2009 offering covered by this registration statement, (v) the warrants to purchase 220,000 shares of common stock at an exercise price of \$4.00 per share issued pursuant to our January 2009 offering covered by this registration statement, (v) the warrants to purchase 220,000 shares of common stock at an exercise price of \$1.80 per share issued pursuant to our September 2009 private placement transaction, (vii) the warrants to purchase up to 2,419,045 shares of common stock underlying the Series I Warrants issued pursuant to our September 2009 private placement transaction, and (viii) the warrants to purchase up to 2,380,942 shares of common stock underlying the Series III Warrants issued pursuant to our September 2009 private placement transaction.
+As of September 30, 2009, we had outstanding warrants to purchase an aggregate of 12,271,946 shares of common stock, including (i) the warrant to purchase 300,000 shares of common stock issued to the underwriter of our December 2007 issuance, (ii) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$2.00 per share issued pursuant to our January 2009 offering, (iii) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$3.00 per share issued pursuant to our January 2009 offering, (iv) the warrants to purchase 1,235,000 shares of common stock at an exercise price of \$4.00 per share issued pursuant to our January 2009 offering, (v) the warrant to purchase 220,000 shares of common stock at an exercise price of \$1.80 per share issued to the underwriter of our January 2009 offering, (vi) the warrants to purchase 3,246,959 shares of common stock underlying the Series I Warrants issued pursuant to the private placement transaction covered by this registration statement, (vii) the warrants to purchase up to 2,419,045 shares of common stock underlying the Series II Warrants issued pursuant to the private placement transaction covered by this registration statement, and (viii) the warrants to purchase up to 2,380,942 shares of common stock underlying the Series III Warrants issued pursuant to the private placement transaction covered by this registration statement.
 To the extent warrants are exercised, additional shares of common stock will be issued, and such issuance will dilute existing stockholders and increase the number of shares eligible for resale in the public market.
-Additionally, the issuance of up to 3,167,890 shares of common stock issuable upon exercise of vested stock options and other awards outstanding as of September 30, 2009 pursuant t
+Please see the section in this prospectus entitled "Description of Warrants Issued in the Private Placement Transaction" for a tabular discussion of the theoretical impact of the warrants issued in this private placement transaction and the effects of the issuance of shares underlying such warrants on existing stockholders' economic and percentage ownership.
+Additionally, the issuance of up to 3,167,890 shares of common stock issuable upon exercise of vested stock options and other awards outstanding as of September 30, 2009 pursuant to our incentive plan will further dilute our existing stockholders' voting interest.